Portrait of Amin Emad

 Hani Goodarzi

 Linking DNA sequence to genomic function remains one of the grand challenges in genetics and genomics.
 Here, we combine large-scale single-m… (see more)olecule transcriptome sequencing of diverse cancer cell lines with cutting-edge machine learning to build LoRNASH, an RNA foundation model that learns how the nucleotide sequence of unspliced pre-mRNA dictates transcriptome architecture—the relative abundances and molecular structures of mRNA isoforms.
-Owing to its use of the StripedHyena architecture, LoRNASH handles extremely long sequence inputs (∼65 kilobase pairs), allowing for quantitative, zero-shot prediction of all aspects of transcriptome architecture, including isoform abundance, isoform structure, and the impact of DNA sequence variants on transcript structure and abundance.
-We anticipate that our public data release and proof-of-concept model will accelerate varying aspects of RNA biotechnology.
+Owing to its use of the StripedHyena architecture, LoRNASH handles extremely long sequence inputs at base-pair resolution (∼65 kilobase pairs), allowing for quantitative, zero-shot prediction of all aspects of transcriptome architecture, including isoform abundance, isoform structure, and the impact of DNA sequence variants on transcript structure and abundance.
+We anticipate that our public data release and the accompanying frontier model will accelerate many aspects of RNA biotechnology.
 More broadly, we envision the use of LoRNASH as a foundation for fine-tuning of any transcriptome-related downstream prediction task, including cell-type specific gene expression, splicing, and general RNA processing.